 Veronica Valles is a dynamic Peace Educator, Mindfulness Trainer-Facilitator, Speaker, Author, Artist and Ordained Minister for Centers for Spiritual Living.

-She has a 30+ year meditation and 25+ year Mindfulness practice and has successfully licensed and/or successfully completed trainings in a variety of peace modalities such as The Connection Practice (at the University for Peace in Costa Rica) and Mindfulness-Meditation for adults with Centers for Spiritual Living, Nonviolent Communication, Mindful Schools Fundamentals, Educator Essentials and Difficult Emotions training, Mindfulness Based Stressed Reduction, The Power of Awareness from The Awareness Training Institute in Association with the Greater Good Science Center at the University of California, Berkley, HeartMath Clinical Certification for Stress, Anxiety and Emotional Regulation, the Peace Alliance Restorative Justice course, Restorative Justice Basics & Circles training from Restorative Justice on the Rise with introspec360 along with online trainings from The Shift Network.
+She has a 30+ year meditation and 25+ year Mindfulness practice and is licensed to teach Mindfulness-Meditation through Centers for Spiritual Living, certified in The Connection Practice (Foundations training at the University for Peace in Costa Rica) and HeartMath® Clinical Certification for Stress, Anxiety and Emotional Regulation.
+She successfully completed trainings/courses in a variety of peace modalities such as Nonviolent Communication, Mindful Schools Fundamentals, Educator Essentials and Difficult Emotions training, Mindfulness Based Stressed Reduction, The Power of Awareness from The Awareness Training Institute in Association with the Greater Good Science Center at the University of California, Berkley, the Peace Alliance Restorative Justice course, Restorative Justice Basics & Circles training from Restorative Justice on the Rise with introspec360 along with online trainings from The Shift Network.

 Veronica's Masters of Conscious Studies (MCS) from Holmes Institute and Centers for Spiritual Living School of Spiritual Leadership (Colorado) as well as Ordination as a Minister, provides a unique background as a Thought Leader who offers secular, powerful, executive coaching to Teachers, Counselors and Administrators.

 Since 2007, Veronica has presented peace programs to thousands of children in the Dallas Independent School District.
 She has been the Dallas Chair for Season for Nonviolence (a grassroots program that honors the lives and nonviolent principles of Mahatma Gandhi and Dr. Martin Luther King, Jr.).
 She and her team brought in internationally acclaimed speaker-author-teacher Azim Khamisa, with his “Ending the Cycle of Violence program, to over 5,000 children at key campuses in DISD in 2007 and 2008 along with an unprecedented event with 160 Counselors.